keremkazan/mantra-pdfviewer/README.md

 - No users/accounts.
 Everything is public
 - Currently not processing the maximum pages in the PDF
 - Deleting a PDF that you are viewing does not refresh the page
+- Uploading a non-PDF does not trigger a warning